bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 - If you're still only barely getting there, do something like Moat-2 --> Balista-2 --> Cannon-1 --> Cannon-2
 - If you have a strong setup, do something like Cannon-1 --> Moat-2 --> Balista-2 --> Cannon-2

-The rest if very subjective, and has been fuel for many debates.

-...
-TBC
+The rest if very subjective, depending on your setup and luck so far, and has been fuel for many debates.
+I assume that by now you've made a few runs and have a clear idea on what you want to focus on.
+I'll just add a small note on Cannon-3 vs Balista-3: if you've had some bad luck with Nightmancer, you've probably been eyeing the Balista-3 upgrade for a while (the push back can be frustrating).
+I would caution constraint though, and prioritize Cannon-3 to get rid of Nightfire instead.
+Being pushed back is annoying, yes, but has less impact on the amount of resources you'll gather in your run.

 ## Dawn phase: Collecting Dawn dust